opensource-emr/Telemedicine/README.md

 Application supports Multi doctor and Multihospital.
 Medication can be filled by Doc
 Patient can input problems
-Chat message support.
+Chat message support between doctors and patients.
+Patients can share document with doctors while conferencing.
+Tracks time spent per call between doctor and patient.

-Its created using Angular as front end and .NET core as back end.
+Its created using Angular as front end and .NET core as back end and postgre database.
 Any further technical clarification send me mail at shiv_koirala@yahoo.com.

 This complete initative is funded by https://danphehealth.com .
-They have used this framework to create advanced enterprise version which Fewa Telehealth.